symmetriccurve/Interview-questions/ReactNative Questions.md

 ---

-### Pleae talk us through your experience with build pipeline with respect to deploying your app to develop/test/prod environments ?
+### Please talk us through your experience with build pipeline with respect to deploying your app to develop/test/prod environments ?

+##### React Native

+---

+### What is a interaction manager and what is the benefit of using it ?

 ##### React Native